How to Embrace Minimalist Design in a Small Space

 2. See the Positive in Negative Space

 Keep your room looking minimalist by keeping space between different furniture pieces.
-Simply keeping your furniture close to the wall will not open up your space if all the pieces along the wall are all bunched together.
+Simply keeping your furniture close to the wall will not open up your space if all the accessories along the wall are all bunched together.

 3. Go for Light Colours